Posts

 A TALK WITH GOD

-Oftentimes I just need to talk or share with you God.
-So I write to you now for a multitude of reasons all of which you know already.
-And the fact that you know already and see right through me, is one of the reasons I write to you: I will have to be honest.
-You won’t be fooled by lame excuses and half-truths about myself.
+Oftentimes, I just need to talk or share with you, God.
+So I write to you now for a multitude of reasons, all of which you know already.
+And the fact that you know already and see right through me is one of the reasons I write to you: I will have to be honest.
+You won’t be fooled by lame excuses and half-truths about me.
 First, I want to thank you.
-Oh, there are so many things to be thankful for: so many.
-I am especially thankful that you have tenderized my heart to the suffering of others.
-It wasn’t this way before.
-We both know that this isn’t the me that would be if it weren’t for you working within me.
-I praise you for that, and I am thankful that you found me worthy of tenderizing.
-In the world, there seems to be a vast sea of deadened hearts untouched by the offering of the warmth of your love.
-And, as I sense the chill in the world, I realize the value for good of just one ...
+There are so many things to be grateful for—so many.
+I’m especially thankful that you’ve softened my heart to the suffering of others.
+It wasn’t always this way, and we both know I wouldn’t be who I am without your work in me.
+I praise you for that and for finding me worthy of this change.
+In this world, there seems to be a vast sea of hearts untouched by the warmth of your love.
+As I feel the chill around me, I realize the power of just one heart warmed by you—changed now and forever.
+You’ve given me the only value I have.
+Still, I know I have many rough edges.
+I’m not yet where I want or need ...

 Another Day - Praise God Amen